 - The Program will be administered by a Research Advisory Committee that will review each candidate's progress and establish benchmarks for the research (“work product”) that is expected of each candidate.

 - The program will consist of research training that is integrated into the continuum of clinical anesthesia training with adherence to work hour limits as set by the ACGME and the requirements of the American Board of Anesthesiology.

 - Accepted applicants will initiate this training after the initial six (6) months of clinical training (CA-1 year) dependent upon satisfactory performance in clinical competence assessments and standardized test score results.

 - Program participants must maintain satisfactory clinical performance ratings and standardized test scores, as assessed by the Clinical Competency Committee of the Anesthesiology Residency Program.

 - Program participants are expected to demonstrate scientific productivity (e.g., scientific publications and grant applications), as assessed by the Research Advisory Group.

-- From the beginning of the CA-1 (PGY-2) year, the participants who are admitted to and remain in the Research Scientist Program will receive an annual stipend of $20,000 that will be in addition to their resident salary as set by The Mount Sinai Medical Center for each PGY level.
+- From the beginning of the CA-1 (PGY-2) year, the participants who are admitted to and remain in the Research Scientist Program will receive an annual stipend of $20,000 that will be in addition to their resident salary as set by The Mount Sinai Health System for each PGY level.